ybizeul/hupload/README.md

 - S3 or filesystem storage,
 - Configurable max share size and max file size,
 - Basic share informations listed (number of items, total size),
-- Add instructions in Markdown for your users,
+- Add instructions in Markdown for your users and define your own reusable templates.
 - Automatic dark mode following OS settings,
 - Multi user (all admins see all shares, but see their own listed separately first),
 - Flat user file or OIDC authentication,